 Kaapsche Hoop, well known for it’s Wild Horses roaming freely in town and the nearby forests.
 Kaapsce Hoop is a charming village situated in Mpumalanga , South Africa.
-This popular tourist village is a haven of beauty, peace and tranquility with the most artistic sand stone rock formations.
-With it’s misty Mountains and high rainfall, Kaapsche Hoop has a cozy ambience and is the Nature lover’s dream destination.
+This popular tourist village is a haven of beauty, peace and tranquillity with the most artistic sand stone rock formations.
+With it’s misty Mountains and high rainfall, Kaapsche Hoop has a cosy ambience and is the Nature lover’s dream destination.

 Kaapsche Hoop is rich in History and local art, and offers various leisure activities, such as Horse Riding, Hiking trails, etc. With the local Restaurants, quaint shops and loads of accommodation, it makes for the perfect holiday!
 Kaapsche Hoop is approx. 290km from Johannesburg, and only 27km from Nelspruit.

 Bring some warm clothing in any season.
 The summer day temperature is generally around 25 degrees, but at 1628m above sea level, winter evenings in the Drakensberg can be quite cold at night.
 The rainfall is reasonably high, and there is often mist.

 Blue Swallows – Hirundo atrocaerulea